sondove/dumptable/README.md

 dumptable
 =========

-simple program for dumping html tables from a web page
+simple program for dumping html tables from a web page (WORK IN PROGRESS)